imoutsatsos/Jenkins-JobConfigurationAnalyzer/README.md

 6. plugins used
 7. order and sequence of these components

-In addition, longitudinal builds of a project can be used as an annotated log/archive of the job's configuration evolution.
+In addition, longitudinal builds of a project can be used as an annotated log/archive of the job's configuration changes.
-Since **the configuration file of the target project is archived**, it can be used to compare or even revert back to a particular version during development by simply re-deploying it to the project folder on the server.
+Since **the configuration file of the analyzed project/job is archived**, it can be used to compare or even revert back to a particular configuration version by simply re-deploying it to the project folder on the server.

 ## Build Form
 An example build form is shown below.
 Note that if the selected PROJECT_NAME (project) has been analyzed previously, those builds are listed in the PROJECT_HISTORY list.